Monitor CIDR usage by resource - Amazon Virtual Private Cloud

 Monitor CIDR usage by resource

 In IPAM, a resource is an AWS service entity that is assigned an IP address or CIDR block.
-IPAM manages some resources, but only monitors other resources.
+IPAM manages some resources, but only monitors other resources, so it's important to understand the difference between the two:

 • Managed resource: A managed resource has a CIDR allocated from an IPAM pool.
 IPAM monitors the CIDR for potential IP address overlap with other CIDRs in the pool, and monitors the CIDR’s compliance with a pool’s allocation rules.
 IPAM supports managing the following type of resources: